Family pays tribute after tragic death

 Coroner Robert Stone said to the family: ‘You say she was good at hiding her symptoms, so perhaps it is possible she wasn’t treated as aggressively as she might otherwise have been.’

-Claire’s father Steve Lowery said: ‘Claire was a loving mum with two children.
+Clare’s father Steve Lowery said: ‘Clare was a loving mum with two children.

 ‘She was with their father until he passed away six years ago.